mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/FRT.md

 ## Format

 There are two known frt formats: one used in GZ and one used in TPP.
-The GZ format has not yet been reversed, so this format specification refers exclusively to TPP.
+The GZ format uses a packed World Space Vector3 in a uint64 with an origin point in the header.

 ### Header

-  - 0x0 - 0x3 (string): 'ROUT.'
-Format signature.
+  - 0x0 - 0x3 (string): 'ROUT' format signature.
   - 0x4 - 0x5 (uint16): Version number.
-3 for TPP.
+3 for TPP, 2 for GZ.
   - 0x6 - 0x7 (uint16): Route count.

+  If version is GZ:
+  - 0x0 - 0x7: Skipped.
+  - 0x8 - 0x13 (Vector3Float): World space origin point.
+  - 0x14 - 0x17: Skipped.

+  If end.

-  - 0x8 - 0xB (uint32): Route IDs offset.
+  - 0x0 - 0x3 (uint32): Route IDs offset.
-  - 0xC - 0xF (uint32): Route definitions offset.
+  - 0x4 - 0x7 (uint32): Route definitions offset.
-  - 0x10 - 0x13 (uint32): Route node positions offset.
+  - 0x8 - 0xB (uint32): Route node positions offset.
-  - 0x14 - 0x17 (uint32): Route node event tables offset.
+  - 0xC - 0xF (uint32): Route node event tables offset.
-  - 0x18 - 0x1B (uint32): Events offset.
+  - 0x10 - 0x13 (uint32): Events offset.

+  If version is GZ:
+  - 0x0 - 0x7: Skipped.

+  If end.

 The header is followed by the route IDs, of which there is one for each route.
-A route ID is a StrCode32 hash, and is the name the route is referred to by in Lua.
+A route ID is a StrCode32 hash, and is the name the route is referred to by in Lua or route event parameters.

 ### Route definitions